Salvoxia/immich-folder-album-creator/README.md

 options:
   -h, --help            show this help message and exit -u, --unattended      Do not ask for user confirmation after identifying albums.
 Set this flag to run script as a cronjob. (default: False)
+  -a ALBUM_LEVELS, --album-levels ALBUM_LEVELS
+                        Number of levels of sub-folder for which to create separate albums.
+Must be at least 1. (default: 1) -s ALBUM_SEPARATOR, --album-separator ALBUM_SEPARATOR
+                        Separator string to use for compound album names created from nested folders.
+Only effective if -a is set to a value > 1 (default: )
   -c CHUNK_SIZE, --chunk-size CHUNK_SIZE
                         Maximum number of assets to add to an album with a single API call (default: 2000) -C FETCH_CHUNK_SIZE, --fetch-chunk-size FETCH_CHUNK_SIZE